Palestinians flee as Israeli artillery pounds northern Gaza

 The fighting broke out late Monday when Hamas fired a long-range rocket at Jerusalem in support of Palestinian protests there against the policing of a flashpoint holy site and efforts by Jewish settlers to evict dozens of Palestinian families from their homes.

-Since then, Israel has attacked hundreds of targets in Gaza, causing earth-shaking explosions across densely populated areas.
-Of the 1,800 rockets Gaza militants have fired, more than 400 fell short or misfired, according to the military.
+Since then, Israel has attacked hundreds of targets in Gaza, causing earth-shaking explosions in densely populated areas.
+Of the 1,800 rockets Gaza militants have fired, more than 400 fell short or misfired, and most of the rest have been intercepted by missile defense systems, according to the military.

-The rockets have brought life in parts of southern Israel to a standstill, and several barrages have targeted the seaside metropolis of Tel Aviv, some 70 kilometers (45 miles) away from Gaza.
+Still the rockets have brought life in parts of southern Israel to a standstill, and several barrages have targeted the seaside metropolis of Tel Aviv, some 70 kilometers (45 miles) from Gaza.

 Prime Minister Benjamin Netanyahu vowed to continue the operation, saying in a video statement that Israel would “extract a very heavy price from Hamas.”